suchitranath/Web_server/README.md

 # Developing a Simple Webserver
-Name: Karthi Govindharaju
+Name: Suchitra Nath
-ID: ISAI005
+dept : IT

 # AIM: